Creating a GivingTuesday form

 - Publish the form on your website

-In honor of #GivingTuesday, we've created a special template to help you build your own #GivingTuesday donation form.
-This article provides information on where to find the template and how to put it to use.
+In honor of GivingTuesday, we've created a special template to help you build your own GivingTuesday donation form.
+This article provides information on where to find the template and how to use it.

-To get started, you must have an LGL Forms account.
-If you don't have one yet, it's easy to set up: just click the Forms tab in your LGL account to get started.
-Read this article for an illustrated guide on how to activate your Forms account.
+To get started, you must have an LGL forms account.
+If you don't have one yet, it's easy to set one up: Just click the Forms tab in your LGL account to get started.
+Read this article for an illustrated guide to how to activate your LGL forms account.

-Once you have a Forms account, make sure that you've enabled your account to accept payments; otherwise, you won't have access to the #GivingTuesday template.
+Once you have an LGL forms account, make sure that you've enabled your account to accept payments; otherwise, you won't have access to the GivingTuesday template.

 Click on the Forms tab in your LGL account.
 Then click the Go to LGL Forms button.

 Click on the green Add Giving Tuesday Form button.
-You will only see this button if your forms account is set up for payment processing.
+You will see this button only if your LGL forms account is set up for payment processing.